CivicActions/guidebook/docs/010-welcome-to-civicactions/training/orientation-meetings.md

 - Read the [expense policy](../../030-policies/expenses.md)

 - How to log onboarding time:
-  - Log your time in the CivicActions Harvest project: CA > Onboarding > select your practice area or "Company-wide" for areas like Sales > then enter a description
+  - Log your time in the Bloom Works Harvest project: Bloom Works > Human Resources > Onboarding
   - Please use a description like "Onboarding meeting," "Onboarding documentation review," "Onboarding watching scrum videos," "Onboarding resume & bio work," etc.

 ### Communication Tools

-- Learn about some of the different [meetings at CivicActions](meetings-and-meeting-tools.md)
+- Learn about some of the different [meetings at Bloom](meetings-and-meeting-tools.md)
 - Download, setup, and review the following basic communication tools:

   - [Slack](../../050-how-we-work/tools/slack.md)